freakmaxi/kertish-dos/README.md

 common cloud storage for micro services, video storage for a streaming services, and the like...

 #### How shouldn't be used?
-Kertish-dfs does not have any security implementation.
+Kertish-dos does not have any security implementation.
 For this reason, it is best to use it in a publicly isolated network.
 Also it does not have file/folder permission integration, so user base limitations are also not available.

 #### How is the best usage?
-Kertish-dfs is suitable to use as a back service of front services.
+Kertish-dos is suitable to use as a back service of front services.
 It means, it is better not to allow users directly to the file manipulation.

 ## Architecture
-Kertish-dfs has 3 vital parts for a working farm.
+Kertish-dos has 3 vital parts for a working farm.
 Manager-Node, Head-Node, Data-Node.
 - Manager-Node is responsible to handle data-node synchronisation and harmony for each cluster.
 It is handling the space reservation, indexing data-node contents for fast search and find operations, health tracking of each data-node and optimize for the best performance every second, cluster balancing, check/repair/fix operations and synchronisation.
 - Head-Node(s) are responsible to handle read, write, delete, copy, move and merge operations.
-So, when you want to put a file to Kertish-dfs, you will push the file to this node and it will handle the rest.
+So, when you want to put a file to Kertish-dos, you will push the file to this node and it will handle the rest.
 - Data-Node(s) are responsible to hold the file chunks and serve it when it is requested as fast as possible.

-Manager-Node and Data-Node must not accept direct request(s) coming from the outside of the Kertish-dfs farm.
+Manager-Node and Data-Node must not accept direct request(s) coming from the outside of the Kertish-dos farm.
 For file/folder manipulation, only the access point should be Head-Node.

 **Here is a sample scenario;**